 The fellowship application is available on the Eagleton website late January with applications due the Friday after spring break each year.

-If you are interested in applying for funding through a Rutgers IGERT traineeship, apply to a relevant graduate program at Rutgers and indicate your interest in the IGERT program at the top of the text of your personal statement.
+If you are interested in applying for funding through a Rutgers NRT traineeship, apply to a relevant graduate program at Rutgers and indicate your interest in the NRT program at the top of the text of your personal statement.
 There is no separate application.

 The federal Department of Education offers GAANN fellowships to outstanding graduate students who demonstrate financial need.
 Fellows receive a stipend of up to $30,000 per year plus full tuition and fees and must be citizens, nationals, or permanent residents of the United States.